PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Evaluation on Progress-Bench

-\paragraph{Does training-based progress reasoning help?} \textbf{\textit{Explicit training leads to consistent and substantial improvements, even at small model scale.}} \textsc{ProgressLM} outperforms the base 3B model across all answerable metrics, with \textsc{ProgressLM-RL-3B} achieving the best macro-averaged NSE and PRC among all evaluated models.
-Notably, these gains are achieved despite the much smaller model size, demonstrating that robust progress reasoning is not merely a consequence of scale, but can be effectively learned through targeted supervision and optimization.
+\paragraph{Does training-based progress reasoning help?} \textbf{\textit{Explicit training enables robust progress reasoning even at small scale.}} \textsc{ProgressLM} consistently improves over the base 3B model across all answerable metrics, with \textsc{ProgressLM-RL-3B} achieving the strongest macro-averaged NSE and PRC among all evaluated models.
+These gains demonstrate that effective progress reasoning is not solely driven by scale, but can be reliably learned through targeted supervision and optimization.